Shepherds Who Feed Themselves: Divine Judgment on Covenant Betrayal

 Scripture Text

 34:2 “Son of man, prophesy against the shepherds of Israel.
-Prophesy, and tell them, even the shepherds, ‘The Lord Yahweh says: “Woe to the shepherds of Israel who feed themselves!
-Shouldn’t the shepherds feed the sheep?
+Prophesy and tell them that this is what the Lord God says: ‘Woe to the shepherds of Israel, who only feed themselves!
+Should not the shepherds feed their flock?

 Ezekiel 34:1-10 exposes leadership failure at the heart of Israel's ruin.
 The shepherds have treated the flock as a resource to exploit rather than a charge to serve, so the sheep are weak, sick, injured, straying, lost, scattered, and preyed upon.
 The Lord answers by declaring Himself against the shepherds, demanding His flock from their hand, ending their rule over the sheep, and rescuing His people from being food for predatory leaders.